f-erm/TUBerlin_ISIS_downloader/README.md

       TUBit username and password are needed to log you in.
       E.g: browser = setup_browser("<myname>","<mypassword>")

-    -get_courses(browser,ignore = [],cleaned=True):
+    -get_courses(browser,cleaned=True):
       Take a browser object and get all the courses you are subscribed to.
-If you want to exclude some courses (e.g. "EECS-Studium"), set ignore to a list, containing their names (exactly as displayed in ISIS) as strings.
 By default the returned course names will be modifyed, so they can be used to name folders after them.
 Set cleaned to False to get the names as displayed in ISIS.